 China spent US$134.6 million on malaria elimination efforts during 2011-2015, including $57.2 million (42.5%) from the Global Fund in 2011-2012 and $77.3 million (57.5%) from the Central Government of P. R. China in 2011-2015 (Table 3).
 The value of funding varied each year, with the highest ($51.5 million) provided in 2012, and subsequent reductions between 2013 and 2015 after the Global Fund ceased providing investments.
 The level of funding from the Chinese central government increased to fill the gap during the transition of funders, but the annual values were still lower than that previously provided by the Global Fund.
 The annual investment per person at risk varied during the study period with an average of $0.05 (SD 0.03) and the highest ($0.09) in 2012.

 The expenditure by intervention varied between international and domestic funding.
 The expenditure on management and “other” (e.g. vehicle, small refrigerators and computers) costs accounted for 57% of the $24.4 million from the Global Fund in 2011, followed by the costs of human resources and technical assistance (26%, $6.3 million) for providing township hospitals and village clinics with incentives to improve case management and reporting.
 However, the financing for interventions from the Chinese Central Government from 2013 to 2015 was predominantly allocated for diagnostic testing (57.4%, $29.6 million), and management and “other” costs (28.7%, $14.8 million).
 The costs of ITNs and LLINs, insecticide and spraying materials, and antimalarial medicines accounted for small proportions of both international (4%) and domestic (12.7%) funders.
-A large number of blood samples (30,119,108) were collected for laboratory-diagnostic testing with a positive rate of 0.06% (16,579).
+A total of 30,119,108 blood samples were collected for testing with a positive proportion of 0.06% (16,579).
 A total of 1,274,548 nets were purchased with 509,333 LLINs (40%) and 765,215 ITNs (60%), with the annual numbers of nets purchased each year decreased from 2011 to 2014, and the high-risk populations (> 1 case per 1000 persons) were covered by IRS during 2011-2015 (Table 3).

 DISCUSSION

-The prevalence of autochthonous malaria has decreased in mainland China following the first 5 years of elimination efforts, which began in May 2010.
+The incidence of autochthonous malaria has decreased in mainland China following the first 5 years of elimination efforts, which began in May 2010.
 The geographic range of endemic areas with P. falciparum and P. vivax transmission has shrunk dramatically, with most counties having achieved their NMEP goals by 2015.
 Malaria is on the verge of elimination in central China.
-This reduction corresponded with the implementation of the NMEP and continuous investments from international and domestic funders to support diagnosis and treatment, indoor residual spraying, and the distribution of insecticidal nets.14,28 This success also could be attributed, at least in part, to robust surveillance systems that rapidly detected and responded to individual cases.9 This study also suggests that the greatest threats to successful elimination efforts in China are the residual malaria transmission in the regions with dominant vectors of An. minimus s.l., and An. dirus s.l..
+This reduction corresponded with the implementation of the NMEP and continuous investments from international and domestic funders to support diagnosis and treatment, indoor residual spraying, and the distribution of insecticidal nets.14,28 This success also could be attributed, at least in part, to robust surveillance systems that rapidly detected and responded to individual cases.9 This study also suggests that the greatest threats to successful elimination efforts in China are the residual malaria transmission in the regions with dominant vectors of An. minimus s.l., and An. dirus s.l.